 Balena, known in the past as Resin.io, provides a complete set of tools for building, deploying, and managing fleets of connected Linux devices.
-Their core platform, balenaCloud, encompasses device, server, and client-side software, allowing you to push code to the balena build servers, where it will be packaged into containers and delivered to your fleet.
+Their core platform, balenaCloud, encompasses device, server, and client-side software, allowing you to push code to the Balena build servers, where it will be packaged into containers and delivered to your fleet.
 For more information visit:

 Foundries.io offers Linux microPlatform.
 It is comprised of secure updatable firmware, kernel and a minimal distribution built using Open Embedded/Yocto, to run applications and Containers on SoCs.
-Applications include upgradable smart devices for industry and home, gateways and edge computing devices, reconfigurable OTA for newly attached hardware and/or services, and securely updatable software platforms for the automotive, robot and drone industries.
-Note that our Operating System, Torizon, is built on top of Foundries' Linux microPlatform, thus they share the same technologies at device level.
+Applications include upgradable smart devices for industry and home, gateways and edge computing devices, reconfigurable OTA for newly attached hardware and/or services, and securely updatable software platforms for the automotive, robot, and drone industries.
+Note that our Operating System, Torizon, is built on top of Foundries' Linux microPlatform, thus they share the same technologies at the device level.
 To learn more, visit:

-Qt offers an OTA Module that enables OTA Updates functionality in embedded linux images built with meta-boot2qt.
+Qt offers an OTA Module that enables OTA Updates functionality in embedded Linux images built with meta-boot2qt.
 This solution is based on OSTree and features atomic updates, GPG signing and pinned TLS, efficient Disk Space handling, optimized bandwidth usage and rollback support, among other things.
 To learn more, visit: